Ryszard Horowitz

 Ryszard Horowitz (born May 5, 1939) is a Polish-born American photographer recognized as a pioneer of special effects photography that predates digital imaging.

 Early life

 Horowitz was born in Kraków, Poland on May 5, 1939.
-Four months later, because they were Jewish, Ryszard's entire family was forced into concentration camps following the German invasion of Poland.
+Four months later, because they were Jewish, Ryszard's entire family was forced into ghettos following the German invasion of Poland.

 From September 1944, he was imprisoned at the Auschwitz concentration camp and later became known as one of the youngest known people to survive Auschwitz and be included on Schindler's list.
 At war's end, five-year old Ryszard was found in an orphanage by his mother and reunited with his family.
 His was among the few Jewish families to re-establish themselves in Krakow.

 Horowitz began taking pictures at the age of fourteen.
 For a brief period, he grew up alongside Roman Polański, with whom he created his first photographic enlarger from cardboard.